Skip to content

 artshoproject (1 Earlham House Shops, Earlham Road, Norwich NR2 3PD)

 Monday March 18, 19.00.
-Norfolk Contemporary Craft Society hosts ‘In Collaboration with Paper’ Tatiana Ginsberg at Fusion, The Forum
+Norfolk Contemporary Craft Society (link opens in a new window) hosts ‘In Collaboration with Paper’ Tatiana Ginsberg at Fusion, The Forum (link opens in a new window)

 Thursday 21 March, 18.00.
-Nancy Broadbent Casserley gives a lecture on the 19th century Parkes Collection at The Norwich Cathedral Hostry.
+Nancy Broadbent Casserley gives a lecture on the 19th century Parkes Collection at The Norwich Cathedral Hostry (link opens in a new window).

 BOOK LAUNCH AND TALK (LONDON)